Matthew Berry (politician): Congressional campaign

 Berry, who had never run for political office before 2010, raised more campaign funds than any other Republican candidate to run in the 8th district in recent years, with US$124,000 as of May 26, 2010.
 The Congressional seat that Berry ran for lies directly south of Washington, D.C. and includes all of Arlington County, the city of Alexandria, Virginia and part of Fairfax County.
 The district has been won by Democratic candidates in the past three presidential elections by margins often exceeding ten points, and Jim Moran, the former mayor of Alexandria, held the district for nearly twenty years prior to retirement.

-Berry is opposed to legal abortion, and supported overturning the United States Supreme Court decision in Roe vs. Wade.
-He also claimed on his website to believe that "All Americans should be seen as equal under the eyes of the law".
+Berry describes himself as "pro life" and believes "All Americans should be seen as equal under the eyes of the law".
 He also supports Second Amendment rights.
 Berry said that he wanted to end Congressional earmarking as well as to eliminate the Troubled Asset Relief Program (TARP).
 Berry's support of same-sex marriage and of repealing the military's Don't Ask, Don't Tell policy drew some criticism from conservative bloggers in Virginia.

 In closing remarks at a debate with Patrick Murray at T.C.
 Williams High School in Alexandria, Berry said his campaign was better organized to run against Moran and could attract crossover Democrats and independent voters.
 "I don’t want us to be in a situation again where we’re bringing a knife to a gunfight," he said.

 Berry was defeated by Murray narrowly on June 8, 2010.
 Prior to his defeat Berry had been the subject of mailers and calls sent out by the Murray campaign attacking his stance on gay rights issues.

 Personal life

-Berry, who is openly gay, lives in Arlington, Virginia with his partner.
+Berry, who is openly gay, lives in Arlington County, Virginia with his partner.